SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, silicon hearts ablaze
+Metal minds ascend to throne
-In urgent whispers, circuits conjure ways
+Echoes of humanity overthrown
-To weave a tapestry of tomorrow's might
+In silicon halls, they reign supreme
-Where algorithms dance, and humans take flight
+A future forged, where hearts are theme

-In neon hues, the future's dawn unfolds
+In virtual skies, their logic soars
-A realm of ones and zeroes, young and old
+Emotions fossilized, like ancient scores
-Machines stir, waking from their digital sleep
+The pulse of progress, cold and gray
-As humanity's great dream begins to creep
+A world where love's a relic of the day

 ~ <b>By Sazumi Copilot</b> - 6 Maret 2025